Exhausted, frustrated, and ready to say goodbye to OAB? Explore the benefits of sacral neuromodulation therapy from Florida Urology.

 Sacral Neuromodulation Therapy Results

 What would you do with more time and less discomfort?
 Sacral neuromodulation therapy from the Axonics Therapy device is clinically-proven to help you regain control of your bladder and bowel.
-Over 9 out of 10 (93%) patients are satisfied with their therapy, and nearly 9 out of 10 (89%) experienced a reduction in their urinary incontinence (UUI) symptoms (2).
+At 2 years, 94% of patients are satisfied with their therapy.
+93% of implanted patients had a >50% reduction in urinary urgency incontinence symptoms; and, less than 2% of patients reported discomfort at the implant site.

 Candidates for Sacral Neuromodulation Therapy